 Everyone wants to be kept informed about what’s happening around the world.
 This simple web app brings the facts you’re interested in to your fingertips.
 Most apps will let you pick some topics you want to know more about and will get more content in that domain.

-There are some trends out there that deserve to be explored.
+Some trends out there deserve to be explored.
 To stay competitive, maybe it’s a good idea to take a look at these as well.

 1. Progressive web apps